ARUP-NGS/BMFtools/README.md

 1. VCF Info fields for fractions of reads mapped to reverse strand for both alt allele and all reads.
 2. VCF Info fields for the mean and standard deviation of base position in read for bases supporting variant call.
 2. Require duplex sequencing an option for variant calling.
-3. Adding extra BAM tags for the number of reads in a family supporting the merged read's nucleotide position by position.
+3. Adding extra BAM tags for the number of reads in a family supporting the merged read's nucleotide position by position (FA tag).
 4. Moved exceptions to an ErrorHandling file, added PermissionException.
 5. Bug fixes for working with gzipped files.

+#Changes in BMFTools v.0.0.5.3

+1. Sped-up, cythonized, and numpied version of fastq consolidation fully functional and fast.
+2. Compiler directives.
+3. More type definitions.
+4. Encoding the summed phred scores from demultiplexed families in base 85 format to save space.

 #TODO:
-1. Speed up consolidateInexactNumpy (pysam/cStringIO)
-2. Finish consensus sequence for intrachromosomal.
+1. Finish consensus sequence for intrachromosomal.
+2. Take advantage of PV tags.
+3. Write SV tags into a function, call that function during the standard FM/FP/BS tagging.
+4. Additional soft-clipped tags (ORS, MI [medium insert -- >= 500?])
+5. Work on smaller indels directly in BAM with cigar strings.
+6. Try calling freebayes at high ploidy for indels
+7. Try calling scalpel with indel irrelevant reads as normal and relevant reads as abnormal.
-3. Finish writing structural variants to a VCF format
+8. Finish writing structural variants to a VCF format
-4. Work on interchromosomal translocations
+9. Work on interchromosomal translocations
-5. Error Characterization Code (Start looking at read families differently).
+10. Error Characterization Code (Start looking at read families differently).
 Finding a "consensus" sequence for each family, followed by seeing what errors are found at lower family sizes.
-7. Consider haplotyping
+11. Consider haplotyping by leveraging SNPs touched by multiple.